How to Dress for Your Body Shape

 Methodology

-Body shape dressing principles are based on the five-category classification system documented in fashion industry research and academic studies including the Female Figure Identification Technique (FFIT).
+Body shape dressing principles in this guide are based on the five-category classification system from the Female Figure Identification Technique (FFIT), documented in fashion industry research and academic body proportion studies.
+All prevalence percentages are approximate and vary across populations.

-These are general styling guidelines meant for exploration, not rules.
+These are styling suggestions, not rules.
 Personal comfort and individual style preferences should always take priority.
+Wear what makes you feel good.

 Get Weekly Style Tips